jhstudiodesigner/1/README.md

 hi i'm jacob this is may page for studies
+I'm Graphic designer and make some stuff with JavaScript